JetBrains/Qodana/topics/qodana-yaml.md

       - benchmarks
 ```

-Exclude paths from the analysis scope for all inspections by the ID:
+For inspections specified by the ID:

-[//]: # "how do i get the id?"
+[//]: # "how do i get the an inspection ID?
+Does this example also show how to exclude an inspection for all paths (Annotator)?"

 ```yaml
 exclude: